EnginKARATAS/sentiment-anlysis/README.md

 # Twitter Data Analysis
 1. Introduction
-## This study aims to analyze and visualize sentiment analysis on two topic using the Twitter API
+## This study aims to analyze and visualize sentiment analysis on two topics using the Twitter API
-### Before/After of the Ukraine conflict emotion differentiation
+### Before/After the Ukraine conflict emotional differentiation
-### Emotional differences on Tweets using the Dollar exchange rate in the Turkish economy.
+### Emotional differences in Tweets using the Dollar exchange rate in the Turkish economy.

 ## 2. Methodology
 ### 2.1.
 Data collecting